Playing the Spoons: A Fun Folk Music and Percussion Instrument

 In some countries and musical styles, wooden spoons are played instead of metal ones.
-Sometimes the convex surfaces of spoon bowls are used to make a sound instead of the concave ones.
+The convex surfaces of spoon bowls or the concave ones are used to produce a sound.

 Producing a Sound

 In the most common method of playing the spoons in North America, two spoons are held in one hand with the outer surfaces of the bowls (or the bottom of the spoons) facing each other.
 Each spoon is held between a different pair of fingers so that there is a small space between them.
 The upper spoon is then struck against the lower one at the same time as the lower spoon is struck against the thigh, creating a percussive sound.
 This motion is repeated to create a rhythm.

 Paired spoons are struck against other body surfaces, including the knee, palm, fingers, head, and jaw.
 Using them to hit other objects can produce interesting variations in sound.
 In addition, two spoons held in one hand can be struck together in the air, like castanets.

 Another interesting possibility is the combination of spoon playing with foot percussion.
 Foot percussion often means the use of foot drums, but foot tambourines, ankle rattles, and ankle bells are available as well.
 Some foot percussion may be suitable for playing at the same time as spoons, but louder forms may need to alternate with the utensils to prevent drowning out their sound.

 A More Detailed Lesson